Update your browser to view this website correctly. Update my browser now

 The hub lead is Tom Eats (MNZ) Tom.Eats@maritimenz.govt.nz.

-The hub is open to anyone interested in sharing or discussing urban transport related experience, data, information and research.
+The hub is open to anyone interested in sharing or discussing maritime transport related experience, data, information and research.
 Email knowledgehub@transport.govt.nz to join.